 Multiplicative Number Theory, Harold Davenport

 A standard reference on the subject.
-Personally I do not know a whole lot of analytic number theory so I cannot tell much about it.
-This is another standard reference that is beloved by many:
+Personally I do not know a whole lot of analytic number theory so I cannot tell you too much about it, I only used it as a reference.
+Another standard reference that is beloved by many is the following:

 Multiplicative Number Theory I, Hugh L. Montgomery, Robert C. Vaughan